Phone: 01244 323 070

 Elis practises exclusively in the field of chancery and commercial litigation and is a specialist in property and estates work, particularly in the field of contentious and non-contentious trusts, inheritance and estate matters, real property matters and landlord and tenant disputes.
 He also conducts property and affairs cases in the Court of Protection.

-Elis has additional expertise in company and commercial disputes, including shareholder and partnership disputes, company and directors’ disqualification matters and claims arising from commercial fraud.
+Elis has additional expertise in company and commercial disputes, including shareholder and partnership disputes, claims arising from commercial fraud, asset finance matters and claims involving the misselling of payment protection insurance.

 In addition to his technical legal excellence, he is highly praised for communicating effectively with clients to identify the realistic conclusion for the case.
 Elis also takes pride in his ability to think tactically about how to best achieve that goal once it is identified.